Las Castas Depravadas

 1763

-The same techniques and palettes utilized to embellish casta paintings with a wide array of lively colors and details were the very ones that lacked within the complexion of the subjects of color.
+The same techniques and palettes utilized to embellish the Spanish characters represented in casta paintings with a wide array of lively colors and details were the very ones that are lacking within the complexion of the subjects of color.
 El Museo de la Historia Mexicana, located in Monterrey, Mexico, is home to a vast collection of casta paintings from the time in which they flourished.
-Curated in a way similar to how they would have hung in the home of a Spanish elite, it becomes clear to audiences that there is more to these paintings than outdated social groupings.
+Curated in a way similar to how they would have been hung in the home of a member of the Spanish elite of Colonial Mexico, it becomes clear to present-day audiences that there is more to these paintings than outdated social groupings.
 It would be inefficient and produce a lackluster understanding of the corrupted nature of the casta paintings by only focusing on one piece in particular.
 To use an accurate generalization, virtually all of the casta paintings produced during this time are fundamentally racist and bigoted.
-Other than the numerous societal and colonial issues that the casta paintings embody, the creation of the artworks at their very core is depraved.
+Other than the numerous societal and colonial issues that the casta paintings portray, the creation of the artworks at their very core is depraved.
 Upon a closer examination of the casta paintings, one can begin to notice the lack of color within some of the figures.
 To commence the analysis of the use of color in these paintings, the artistic representation of the African body must be studied.
 Much of the African art produced during this very time from its own nations and cultures was sculpture.
-Created with woodblocks and several variations of stone, each of their own representations of themselves contains life.
-Even with a lack of paint or access to different ways to depict color, their artwork humanized their bodies and captured their souls.
-Each meticulously crafted detail of these pieces was purposely intended to embodied life and spirit.
+Created with woodblocks and several variations of stone, colonial-era African representations of African people are full of life.
+Even with a lack of paint or access to different ways to depict color, their artwork humanized their bodies and captured the vitality of their souls.
+Each meticulously crafted detail of these pieces was purposely intended to ensure life and spirit.
 However, when it came to how those same African people were represented in art that was not their own, this beauty is completely destroyed.
 The casta paintings strip the soul and life away from any character that is remotely of African blood with the ease of their own craft.
 Artists, who undoubtedly had access to resources like paint, materials, and skill, intentionally decided not to apply them to their depictions of Black people.
 Instead, these artists worked with a grayscale to paint them.
 There is an uncanny lack of human complexion in the Black people of casta paintings.
 This generalized decision is dire because it allows for the passive absorption of racism.
 If any person, from any time period, were to look at a casta painting that depicted a person of African descent, their brains would automatically detect a difference between that person and a Spanish person.
 What they might not realize is that this very difference, alongside the fact that people of color have been oppressed for centuries, not only tells a story of deceit but also of dehumanization.

-Casta paintings, alongside much of the art produced in colonial Latin America, are all part of a larger problem lying within misrepresentation.
-A decision as small as which color palette is used to depict a certain ethnicity could and has destructively affected how consumers of American art and history understand their own ancestry.
-Misrepresentations like the ones present in the casta paintings drastically shift cultural narratives, and have only assisted in the mass extinction of the history and memory we now have of the people indigenous to the land we inhabit.
+Casta paintings, alongside much of the art produced in colonial Latin America, are all part of a larger problem of misrepresentation.
+A decision as small as which color palette is used to depict a certain ethnicity can have a destructive effect on how consumers of Latin American art and history understand their own ancestry.
+Misrepresentations like the ones present in the casta paintings drastically shift cultural narratives and have only assisted in the mass extinction of the history and memory we now have of the people indigenous to the land we inhabit.
 True stories and perspectives are lost within the paintbrushes and pencils of time and can only be amended through intentional and passionate activism.
-It is impossible to change what has already occurred in the past, but it is viable to ensure that no one narrative is being falsely manipulated to favor a certain perspective.
+While it is impossible to change what has already occurred in the past, we can ensure that no one narrative is being falsely manipulated to favor a certain perspective.
 Through art making and art curation, indigenous and Black voices can be heard and spread into the generalized comprehension of history, step by step.
-It took centuries for the Europeans to try and outsmart our ancestors, but we are known not to go without a fight.
+It took centuries for the Europeans to try to outsmart our ancestors, but we are known not to go without a fight.

 Works Cited